giabaoAu/ds-asm-2/IdeaProjects/ds-asm-2/README.md

 1. GET client gets the newest weather data (no option to choose for now)
 2. Content Server + Client update from Agg Sv send back lamport timestamp
 3. If you have done some testing and would like a restart, please restore the feed.json to this [] as default (If not it might mess up the response code)
+4. source_id was used as key when updating Agg Sv memory as we want the latest record from each content server
 # Compile All Files
 javac -cp "out;gson-2.11.0.jar" -d out src/main/java/org/example/*.java